dwyl/learn-seo/README.md

 searches related to certain queries.

-Before looking into SEO too much it is useful to have a little understanding of the way searches on the web work for which we really recommend [this short video on how google searches work](https://www.youtube.com/watch?v=BNHR6IQJGZs).
+Before looking into SEO too much it is useful to have a little understanding of the way searches on the web work, for which we really recommend [this short video on how google searches work](https://www.youtube.com/watch?v=BNHR6IQJGZs).
 [
 ![screen shot of a youtube video with the title "How Search Works by Matt Cutts"](https://user-images.githubusercontent.com/21139983/30594806-4808aa00-9d47-11e7-8267-fd8bad7304ad.png)
 ](https://www.youtube.com/watch?v=BNHR6IQJGZs).

-By understanding the way that searches work, we can try to make sure that our website has as high of a chance as possible to be high result in searches relevant to our topic.
+By understanding the way that searches work, we can try to make sure that our website has as high of a chance as possible to be a high result in searches relevant to our topic.
 It's still important to remember to keep [User Experience](https://en.wikipedia.org/wiki/User_experience_design) at the heart of all of our decisions, and make sure we are not